csdavids519/SugarRush/readme.md

 ## Design

 Candy Rush uses a minimalistic but fun approach to design.
-This helps keep the 'fun' candy store feeling but does not allow the design to interfer with a smooth and easy shopping process.
+This helps keep the 'fun' candy store feeling but does not allow the design to interfere with a smooth and easy shopping process.

 ### Color Scheme

 Sugar Rush color scheme was chosen based off images of real life candy stores.
-This color scheme creates a fun and playful enviroment that should be expected when buying a fun treat.
+This color scheme creates a fun and playful environment that should be expected when buying a fun treat.

   ![Color Scheme](documentation/images/coolors_pallet.png)

 ### Imagery

-- all images on Candy Rush have been develeoped with the help of  OPEN ART
+- all images on Candy Rush have been developed with the help of  OPEN ART
-- images chosen for the main page background are to convey the message of happy children with candy to mathch the theam of the candy store.
+- images chosen for the main page background are to convey the message of happy children with candy to match the theme of the candy store.

   ![Background 1](documentation/images/kid_xl.jpg)
   ![Background 2](documentation/images/candy_girl_xl.jpg)

-- all images of the candy have also been develeoped with OPEN ART  to depict a unique container of candy.
+- all images of the candy have also been developed with OPEN ART  to depict a unique container of candy.

   ![Candy 1](documentation/images/candy_1.jpg)
   ![candy 3](documentation/images/candy_3.jpg)

-### Wireframes
+### Wire frames

   [Sugar Rush Wireframes](documentation/images/wire_diagram_1.pdf)
   [Sugar Rush Wireframes](documentation/images/wire_diagram_2.pdf)